Black cocoa cake aka the most delicious, spookiest Halloween chocolate cake.

 - In a medium sized mixing bowl, whisk together the flour, baking powder, and salt.
 Set aside.

-- In a large mixing bowl, whisk together the cocoa powder and freshly brewed espresso.
+- Brew 90g of espresso.
+In a medium sized mixing bowl, whisk together the cocoa powder and freshly brewed espresso.

 - Add in the flour mixture, and whisk together just until no flour streaks remain.

-- Distribute the cake batter evenly between the three cake pans.
-Bake for 20-25 minutes, or until a toothpick inserted in the center of the cakes comes out clean.
+- Pour the cake batter into your prepared pan.
+Bake for 40-50 minutes, until a toothpick inserted in the center of the cake comes out with only a few moist crumbs.

 Espresso Ganache